-- o Prepare a building pad for the home's foundation due to extreme topographic conditions that limit the construction area based on codes and standards for property sloping. - Provide access to the property and building pad to allow for the delivery of materials and/or a manufactured home (where applicable). - o Mitigate extreme water flow routinely prevalent during inclement weather. - o Repair or construct retaining walls due to topographic conditions creating lot limitations within construction setbacks.
+- Prepare a building pad for the home's foundation due to extreme topographic conditions that limit the construction area based on codes and standards for property sloping. - Provide access to the property and building pad to allow for the delivery of materials and/or a manufactured home (where applicable). - Mitigate extreme water flow routinely prevalent during inclement weather. - Repair of construct retaining walls due to topographic conditions creating lot limitations within construction setbacks.